lingliw/panTool/padocTool/input/articles/virtual-network/virtual-networks-reserved-public-ip.md

 ## How to associate a reserved IP to a new cloud service
 The script below creates a new reserved IP, then associates it to a new cloud service named *TestService*.

-	New-AzureReservedIP –ReservedIPName MyReservedIP –Location “China North”
+	New-AzureReservedIP -ReservedIPName MyReservedIP -Location "China North"
 	$image = Get-AzureVMImage|?{$_.ImageName -like "*RightImage-Windows-2012R2-x64*"}
 	New-AzureVMConfig -Name TestVM -InstanceSize Small -ImageName $image.ImageName `
 	| Add-AzureProvisioningConfig -Windows -AdminUsername adminuser -Password MyP@ssw0rd!! `
 	| New-AzureVM -ServiceName TestService -ReservedIPName MyReservedIP -Location "China North"

->[AZURE.NOTE] When you create a reserved IP to use with a cloud service, you’ll still need to refer to the VM by using *VIP:&lt;port number>* for inbound communication.
+>[AZURE.NOTE] When you create a reserved IP to use with a cloud service, you'll still need to refer to the VM by using *VIP:&lt;port number>* for inbound communication.
 Reserving an IP does not mean you can connect to the VM directly.
 The reserved IP is assigned to the cloud service that the VM has been deployed to.
 If you want to connect to a VM by IP directly, you have to configure an instance-level public IP.
 An instance-level public IP is a type of public IP (called a ILPIP) that is assigned directly to your VM.
 It cannot be reserved.
 See [Instance-level Public IP (ILPIP)](/documentation/articles/virtual-networks-instance-level-public-ip) for more information.

 ## How to remove a reserved IP from a running deployment
 To remove the reserved IP added to the new service created in the script above, run the following PowerShell command: